I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmdt/ns-d3dkmdt-_d3dkmdt_vidpn_present_path_rotation_support.md

 The path adds a rotational offset of 270 degrees.
 For more info, see <a href="https://msdn.microsoft.com/0c9bdd42-aeaf-4cc8-a979-9ed8eeda3811">Clone-mode requirements starting with Windows 8.1 Update</a>.

 Supported starting with Windows 8.1 Update.

-`Offset90`

-The path adds a rotational offset of 90 degrees.
-For more info, see <a href="https://msdn.microsoft.com/0c9bdd42-aeaf-4cc8-a979-9ed8eeda3811">Clone-mode requirements starting with Windows 8.1 Update</a>.

-Supported starting with Windows 8.1 Update.

-`Rotate180`

-The path is capable of displaying content that is rotated 180 degrees.

-`Rotate270`

-The path is capable of displaying content that is rotated 270 degrees.

-`Rotate90`

-The path is capable of displaying content that is rotated 90 degrees.

 ## Remarks
 The <b>RotationSupport</b> member of the <a href="..\d3dkmdt\ns-d3dkmdt-_d3dkmdt_vidpn_present_path_transformation.md">D3DKMDT_VIDPN_PRESENT_PATH_TRANSFORMATION</a> structure is a <b>D3DKMDT_VIDPN_PRESENT_PATH_ROTATION_SUPPORT</b> structure.